ef10007/Holiday_Vibes/README.md

 (8th.Apr.2019: We successfully implemented ```send_ajax``` function sending start date to url ```/mymenu```.
 It has been posted with the method 'POST', so the method that receives it must have the same.)

+(12th.Apr.2019: We completed preference data commit to DB.
+We created additional input box with visibility of hidden so that we can receive the data from the span tags above.)

 * Flask with python